MATF-Software-Verification/2024_Analysis_2022_Bluetooth-Chat-and-Remainder-app/ktlint/README.md

 # ktlint - Kotlin Code Style Checker

-This directory contains ktlint configuration and scripts for the Bluetooth Chat and Remainder app project.

 ## What is ktlint?

 ktlint is a Kotlin linter and formatter that enforces Kotlin coding standards.
 It helps maintain consistent code style across the project.